-If you love coffee but, admittedly, know very little or nothing about it, you should book the Basic Barista course running every weekend at the new Manchester coffee shop on Mosley Street for the ‘at-home enthusiast and the hospitality expert.’
+If you love coffee and spend a lot of time in Manchester’s coffee shops but, admittedly, know very little or nothing about it, you should book the Basic Barista course running every weekend at the new Manchester coffee shop on Mosley Street for the ‘at-home enthusiast and the hospitality expert.’

 Just because some coffee comes in cool packaging – or has the word “COLUMBIA” written across the bag – that doesn’t mean it’s good.

 There are many variations and things to consider when making coffee at home: the coffee’s country of origin, the type of bean, the grind size, the tamping pressure, the extraction time; and apparently even water PH levels can affect the perfect cup.